 Use of student-generated projects to develop abilities of individual students.
 Professional competence in use of photographic equipment and materials.

 ART 244 Digital Photography

 Exploration of photographic techniques and themes using the computer, digital camera, and scanners.
-Photoshop will be the primary software utilized.
+The industry standard software for image editing will be utilized.

 ART 245 Web Design